interuss/monitoring/monitoring/uss_qualifier/scenarios/flight_planning/prep_planners.md

 ### mock_uss

-MockUSSResource is checked for readiness and instructed to remove any existing flights from the area in this scenario.
+(Optional)  MockUSSResource is checked for readiness and instructed to remove any existing flights from the area in this scenario.

 ### flight_intents